cicl-stanford/homepage/content/research_values/index.md

 If you're interested in our lab's research, feel free to sign up for our [lab's email list](https://mailman.stanford.edu/mailman/listinfo/causality-in-cognition) in which we send regular updates about our research meetings.
 You are very welcome to join in for these!

 You can also reach out and send us an email via [gerstenberg@stanford.edu](mailto:gerstenberg@stanford.edu).
 We're looking forward to hearing from you!

+We encourage prospective PhD students to apply to the PhD program in Stanford's Psychology department.
+Feel free to reach out if you have any questions!